 Create a Killer Resume and Cover Letter

-As a college student, you need to start working on your resume to improve your competitiveness in the job market.
-At this stage in your life, your work experience is still limited, meaning that you ought to create a document that emphasizes your unique skills and educational background.
+As a college student, you must start working on your resume to improve your competitiveness in the job market.
+At this stage in your life, your work experience is still limited, meaning you ought to create a document emphasizing your unique skills and educational background.
 Also, supplement your limited work experience by including volunteer work and participation in extracurricular activities.

-At this point in your career, we understand that creating a captivating resume can be a challenge since you have yet to get many considerable achievements.
+At this point in your career, we understand that creating a captivating resume can be challenging since you have yet to achieve considerable amounts.
 However, there are ways you can market yourself to appeal to employers by highlighting your skills.
-In this article, we present some useful insights for students in college on how to produce a winning resume.
+This article presents useful insights for college students on producing a winning resume.

 What Should Be Included in a Resume

-The best resume advice you can ever get relates to what ought to be included and what to leave out.
-A good document is one that sells your strongest points in relation to what employers seek.
+The best resume advice you can ever get is what should be included and what to leave out.
+A good document sells your strongest points concerning what employers seek.
 Here are some tips on what to include:

 Emphasize Education